mui/material-ui/docs/data/base/guides/next-js-app-router/next-js-app-router.md

 ### Using callbacks for slot props

-A common customization method in Base UI is to pass a callback to slots in `slotProps` in order to apply dynamic props to slots.
+A common customization method in Base UI is to pass a callback to slots in `slotProps` in order to apply dynamic props.
 For example, you might want to change the background color by applying a different class when a Button is disabled:

 ```tsx
 // page.tsx